Iron-R95/Rabar_/README.md

 -------
-#### Monitoring
+#### 4.6.
+Monitoring

 With [Postman-Monitors](https://learning.postman.com/docs/monitoring-your-api/intro-monitors/) we can create a graphical representation of the state of our APIs.
-So we can check at any time whether the APIs are healthy or have enough performance.
+After that we can check at any time whether the APIs are healthy or have enough performance.

 We can also determine when to run the monitoring process and also be notified by email if there is any error.